 If you want to watch Sky in more rooms, you can get additional Stream pucks, at an extra cost.

-You can’t take the Sky Stream puck with you when you travel (or visit your sister) – it’s geo-fenced around your home, and will only work at the address of the account holder.
+You can’t take the Sky Stream puck with you when you travel (or visit your mate) – it’s geo-fenced around your home, and will only work at the address of the account holder.

 NOW, on the other hand, is a stand-alone streaming service that’s not dependent on any specific device.
 In fact, NOW used to sell their own streaming sticks and boxes – but those were discontinued.

-So if you want to watch Sky’s channels via NOW – you just need a streaming device (that’s connected to your broadband).
+So if you want to watch Sky’s channels via NOW – you just need a streaming device (that’s connected to broadband, either at home or on the go).

 Most devices sold in the UK support NOW – The Amazon Fire TV sticks, Roku, many Smart TVs, as well as smartphones (both iOS and Android).